feliciahsieh/practice/sudoku/README.md

 ./sudoku.py
 ```

 You may store as many sudoku files as you want solved.
-The current sudoku.json file has two unsolved puzzles.
+The current sudoku.json file has 5 puzzles (4 Easy-rated and 1 Intermediate-rated puzzle).
+This program only solves Easy-rated sudokus.
 ```
 {
   "puzzle":[